nazneenprojects/techcrafting-with-keying/_posts/2025-01-03-Hubspot-Integration-using-FastAPIReact.markdown

 ---

-# Integrating HubSpot with FastAPI & React: A Step-by-Step Guide

 ## Introduction
 In this blog post, I will walk you through my journey of integrating **HubSpot** with a **FastAPI backend** and a **React frontend**.
 The goal was to enable OAuth authentication and retrieve contacts and company details from HubSpot.